 Technology obstacles can be addressed by starting with a tool consolidation effort, ensuring all teams within the organization use the same tools and sufficient technology has been deployed.
 The reason for this is simple: when the success of an effort relies on data and trending information, the more data in a single view, the more likely trends will be spotted early enough, so the proactive problem management process can address them.

 A Configuration management database (CMDB) constructed through automated Discovery and both service and relationship mapping form the base for understanding the operational environment.
 Incident and event management provides the historical data needed to enable data analytics tools and artificial intelligence to work with the CMDB to identify trends and potential fixes, while automation can place these fixes anytime a trend indicates an incident could occur.
-With the same data, you can use proactive problem management processes to identify a cause and fix it permanently.
+With the same data, you can use proactive management processes to identify a cause and fix it permanently.
 This combination is what eliminates the firefighting and lets IT benefit from proactive problem management.

 Finally, the process becomes the glue that pulls the two together.
 Consider merging processes from IT Asset Management (ITAM), IT and Security Operations Management and IT Service Management (ITSM) to build a holistic operating model to support proactive problem identification and resolution.

 All of these areas are discussed in more detail in the recent Virima webinar, “The Problems with Your IT Problem Management – And How to Solve Them.”
-In this webinar, you will learn how to ensure your IT people, processes and technologies are adequately prepared to deliver proactive problem management.
+In this webinar, you will learn how to ensure your IT people, processes and technologies are adequately prepared to deliver proactive management.
 To learn more about Virima’s solutions online, or contact Virima today.